drpetersonfernandes/SimpleLauncher/README.md

 ## User Preferences ("settings.xml"):

 This file contains your preferences for the program, such as thumbnail size, hiding games without covers, and enabling GamePad navigation.
+You should not manually configure this file.
+The file will be managed directly by the aplication.
+To change these settings you change in the application menu.

 - **ThumbnailSize**: Height of the thumbnail.